boogie-org/boogie/Test/civl/inductive-sequentialization/abd.md

     //before introducing coordinator_max_ts and assume }
 ```
 > Do we need to model READ0?
+If we do model, is it easy to get from READ0 to READ in civl?

 ```
 WRITE({:linear} cid: CId, req: Request)